suborbital/docs/website/docs/hosted-quickstart.md

 The editor already comes pre-loaded with a generic JavaScript template, but we have Ada's module to use instead.

-At the very baseline of it a plugin receives some input, processes that input,and may produce some output.
+At the very baseline of it a plugin receives some input, processes that input, and may produce some output.
 Suborbital allows extra APIs (sort of superpowers) to be exposed to these modules at the operator's discretion.

 Here we are including the "log" API to have our application log any unexpected issues with the input data